jumzzz/colordetector_qt/README.md

 # colordetector_qt
-An OpenCV and Qt Based Color detector of images
+An OpenCV and Qt Based Color detector of images (under development)